UC Davis Marching Band: Structure

-The Band-uh had an officer council which consisted of 12 student officers, such as the Drum Major, Student Director, and Manager (the Big Three), among others all being equal for voting rights in council meetings.
-Officers were elected by their peers every year, and served 1 or 2 year terms with the second year requiring a second election.
-The officer council worked in conjunction with the Faculty director to manage the band.
-Each section in the band also had 2 section leaders, who managed their sections and were a point of contact between the officer council and the general members.
+The UC Davis Marching Band has an officer council consisting of 12 student officers, such as the Drum Major, Student Director, and Band Manager (the Big Three), among others, all being equal for voting rights in council meetings.
+Officers are elected by their peers every spring, and serve one- or two-year terms, with the second year requiring a second election.
+The officers work in conjunction with the Faculty directors to manage the band.
+Each section in the band also had two section leaders, who manage their sections and act as a point of contact between the officer council and the general members.

-Participation in the Band-uh was open to any student of UC Davis as well as UCD Staff and community members upon approval of the officer council.
-There was no audition in order to join, and musicians of all experience levels were accepted.
-The band was an entirely volunteer organization, and members were not compensated by units or scholarship money of any kind.
+Participation is open to any and all UC Davis students, with no audition in order to join, and musicians of all experience levels accepted.
+The band is an entirely volunteer organization, and members are not compensated by units or scholarship money of any kind.

-For football games and parades, the Band-uh wore their formal, blue and gold, "full dress" marching uniforms.
-For other sports games and most other gigs, members wore their more casual white collared shirt, blue jeans, and button-laden floppy hat outfits, known as the Mav'rik Band uniform.
+For football games and parades, the UCDMB wears their formal, blue and gold, "full dress" marching uniforms.
+Prior to 2019, for other sports games and most other gigs, members wore their more casual white collared shirt, blue jeans, and button-laden floppy hat outfits, known as the "Mav'rik Band uniform."
 In 2009, the band received new, custom-made full dress uniforms to replace the ones provided for by Warren Mooney in the late 1970s.
+As of the band's restructuring in 2019, when not in "full dress" they wear an "informal uniform" consisting of blue jeans, a navy blue "Cow Shirt," sunglasses, and a UCDMB baseball cap, frequently adorned with buttons.

 Instrumentation

-There were 10 instrument sections within the CAMB: Flutes (flutes and piccolos), Nets (clarinets), Altos (alto saxophones), Tenors (tenor saxophones), Baritax (baritone saxophones and baritone horns), Trumpets, Mellos (mellophones), Bones (trombones), Sousies (sousaphones), and Drums (snare drums, bass drums, cymbals, and glockenspiels).
+There are 10 instrument sections within the UCDMB: Flutes (flutes and piccolos), Nets (clarinets), Altos (alto saxophones), Tenors (tenor saxophones), Baritax (baritone saxophones and baritone horns), Trumpets, Mellos (mellophones), Bones (trombones), Sousies (sousaphones), and Drums (snare drums, bass drums, tenor drums, cymbals, and glockenspiels).